kyrregjerstad/RENAME/readme.md

 ## Usage

 1. Go to https://rename.noroff.dev/
-2. Fill inn the required information
+2. Fill in the required information
 3. Click on the copy icon
 4. Paste the file name to your assignment file